Welcome to the home page of the Thalamic Visual Prosthesis Project.

 ¤ The first of two small movies accompanying the article and press coverage helps understand what the animals are doing in this experiment.

 ¤ The second of the two movies helps us understand what prosthetic vision might appear like to the patient.
 This could be called an artist's rendition of the experience.
-There are numerous assumptions that underly the simulation, many of which are likely incorrect; this movie should serve only as a guide.
+There are numerous assumptions that underlay the simulation, many of which are likely incorrect; this movie should serve only as a guide.

 ¤ We have published a second scientific paper showing progress on the design parameters of a device: